 I think the words, “I’m not living my own life anymore.
 I’ve stopped living for my self a long time ago” is well self-explanatory, indicating what today’s teenagers are going through.

 First comes the school.
 Exams, projects, university, rivalry, which all end up with the word “stress”.
 Then come family, expectations, pressure, and the things they want from you.
-And then conflicts with every single person in your life, disagreements, the process of excluding the different one or losing your own self in order to be included.
-Later comes the process of finding a job, earning your own money, building a marriage, becoming a father and mother – once again regardless of your identity, your wants, wills, dreams and goals, only according to the ideal adult figure people’s mind.
+And then conflicts with people in your life, disagreements, the process of excluding the different one or losing your own self in order to be included.
+Later comes the rush of finding a job, earning your own money, building a marriage, becoming a father and mother – once again regardless of your identity, your wants, wills, dreams and goals, only according to the ideal adult figure people’s mind.